 It’s been two years of off-and-on single-or-double flip-cup-flip-flopping, but as of 2022, bars are officially back in action—and oh, how we needed it!
 This year was certainly a standout for our local scene.
 Not only were bar-goers finally safe to sink their extremely appreciative teeth back into the weekly “djamma”, but new spots and old classics stepped up to the plate swinging to give ‘em what they wanted.
 So cue the orchestra (and the Opal) as we gather once again to celebrate the best that Reykjavík nightlife has to offer.
 Because let’s be real: Icelanders love to drink.
 In fact, there is probably nothing Icelanders like doing more than drinking, which could be why this country doesn’t have a space program…

 Best Place For Live Music

-With dim lights, leather sofas, gender-neutral bathrooms and free tampons, Gaukurinn is the preferred hangout for the unorthodox Reykvíkingur, so if you’re looking for like-minded peeps in the alt and queer scene, here you go.
-The old-school haunt underwent a change in ownership this year, which saw a large renovation of the formerly-grunge locale as well as an ambitious focus on showcasing emerging talent.
-Now they’ve got concerts almost every night—while being very strict on following all pandemic regulations—with everything from heavy metal fests to quieter indie and bumping techno.
-They’re really the only bar to regularly have such shows, which we must commend them for and many of our favourite Icelandic acts—from Hatari to Power Paladin—played their early gigs there.
+Cue the confetti and throw your horns up, for once again, Gaukurinn reigns supreme.
+With dim lights, leather sofas, gender-neutral bathrooms and free tampons, this bar/venue is the preferred hangout for the unorthodox Reykvíkingar.
+So if you’re looking for like-minded peeps in the alt and queer scene, there you go.
+“They have been so ambitious with their events this year.
+Have you been watching their schedule?” one panellist asked incredulously.
+From heavy metal fests to quieter indie shows, this second floor haunt does it all, and many of our favourite Icelandic acts—from Hatari to Power Paladin—played their early gigs there.
 “Their karaoke nights are also legendary because people take it so seriously,” one panel member laughed.
 “It’s not just drunk women singing Britney.
 People really perform.”

 Buy subscriptions, t-shirts and more from our shop right here!